 The recent WannaCry ransomware tsunami was big news in the UK.
 However, it was incorrectly reported that the government had scrapped a deal with Microsoft to provide extended support for Windows XP that would have protected ageing NHS computers.
 The truth is far more mundane.

 In 2014, the government signed a one-year deal with Microsoft to provide security updates to NHS Windows XP machines.
-This was supposed to force users to move to the latest version of Windows within 12 months, but with a “complete aversion to central command and control” within the NHS, and no spare cash for such an upgrade, the move was never completed.
+This was supposed to force users to move to the latest version of Windows within 12 months.
+But with a “complete aversion to central command and control” within the NHS, and no spare cash for such an upgrade, the move failed.

 This isn’t the first IT Whitehall IT disaster by a very long way.